h0han/SE271_OOP/README.md

 This repository contains the contents and codes of Object-Oriented Programming course for the fall semester of 2020.
-If you wish to use lecture notes and codes, please contact the author.
+If you wish to use lecture notes and codes, please contact me.

 **Contact : hyhan@dgist.ac.kr**